-Nancy Fischer joined the faculty in fall 2005.
-She is a professor of sociology and teaches courses in the Sociology department that cross-list with interdisciplinary programs including Urban Studies, Gender, Sexuality and Women’s Studies, and Environmental Studies.
+Nancy Fischer (pictured in the center) joined the faculty in fall 2005.
+She is a Professor of Sociology and teaches courses in the Sociology department that cross-list with interdisciplinary programs including Urban Studies, Gender, Sexuality and Women’s Studies, and Environmental Studies.
 She is the current Chair of Augsburg’s Sociology Department.

-Nancy teaches SOC121 Introduction to Sociology, SOC111 City Life: Introduction to Urban Sociology, SOC265 Race, Class & Gender, SOC266 Sociology of Love, Intimacy and Sexuality, SOC320 Sociology of Law, and The City and Environment Keystone.
-“I really enjoy all of the courses that I teach for different reasons.
-I love teaching Introduction to Sociology because Sociology as a social science has a unique way of viewing the world, and it’s super-engaging to help others to see their worlds differently.
-In classes like SOC 265 or SOC266 we’re grappling with ways that our individual identities are shaped by our social locations within the societies we live and that’s an interesting intellectual and emotional journey.
-And in the urban and law, one emphasis is on finding practical, tangible ways to make social changes – particularly policy changes – that will improve people’s daily lives and it’s really meaningful to focus on ways to use sociology to make positive change”.
-Nancy deeply values intercultural education and has taught a number of Augsburg Abroad courses (Canada, Mexico, Iceland and Denmark) on urban living, happiness and environmental sustainability.
-Her next scheduled study abroad class will be “Green Amsterdam”, a course on environmental sustainability in the city of Amsterdam in the Netherlands.
+Nancy teaches SOC121 Introduction to Sociology, SOC111 City Life: Introduction to Urban Sociology, SOC265 Race, Class & Gender, SOC266 Sociology of Love, Intimacy and Sexuality, SOC320 Sociology of Law, and ENV/URB492 The City and Environment Keystone.
+“I really enjoy all the courses I teach for different reasons.
+I love teaching Introduction to Sociology because Sociology as a social science has such a unique way of viewing the world.
+As a teacher, it’s exciting to help others see their daily worlds differently.
+In classes like SOC 265 or SOC266 we’re grappling with ways that our individual identities and relationships are shaped by our social locations.
+That’s an interesting intellectual and emotional journey.
+And in urban studies or the law, the emphasis is on finding practical, tangible ways to make social change – particularly policy changes – that will improve people’s daily lives.
+It’s deeply meaningful to focus on ways to use sociology to make positive social change”.
+Nancy values intercultural education and has taught several Augsburg Abroad courses (in Canada, Mexico, Iceland, Denmark and Sweden) on urban living, happiness and environmental sustainability.
+Her next scheduled study abroad class will be “Another Future is Possible: Sustainable Solutions in Amsterdam and Rotterdam”, a course on hope, practical “utopias,” and environmental sustainability in the cities of Amsterdam and Rotterdam in the Netherlands.
 This course is scheduled for May 2023.

 - B.A.
 Hamline University (International Relations, Sociology)